ngernest/mica/README.md

 module T = Mica.TestHarness(M1)(M2)
 let () = T.run_tests ()
 ```
-- An example of the code automatically derived by Mica can be found in [`example.ml`](./example/example.ml).
+- Case studies (examples of the code automatically derived by Mica) can be found in the [`case-studies`](./case-studies/) subdirectory

 **Functionality to be implemented**:
 - Generate random `int -> int` functions in `gen_expr`